January Mug Rug

 This is the first of our series of Mug Rugs.
 The patterns are free for you to enjoy.
 To view the introduction sheet please visit the Mug Rug overview page.

-This months mug rug is designed to represent a new day.
-With the dawning of 2021, I think it’s safe to say we are all eager to put 2020 into the past.
+This month’s Mug Rug is inspired by the promise of a new day.
+With the arrival of 2021, it’s safe to say we’re all ready to leave 2020 behind.

-The center “sun”, surrounded by sunrise colors, will start off our Year of Mug Rugs by teaching a simple, but necessary technique of changing color while weaving.
+The central “sun,” framed by warm sunrise hues, kicks off our Year of Mug Rugs by introducing a simple—but essential—technique: changing colors while weaving.

 Our Mug Rug was woven on an 8″ Harp Forte, but could just as easily been done on one of our larger looms or the Presto.